cbochs/portal.nvim/README.md

 ## Portals

-A **portal** is a window that displays the jump location, the label required to get to that jump location, and any addition contextual information regarding the jump location (i.e. the jump's file name or matched query).
+A **portal** is a window that displays the jump location, the label required to get to that jump location, and any addition contextual information (i.e. the jump's file name or matched query).

 []()